pdbradley/pdbradley.github.io/_posts/2015-10-21-rspec-into-vim-with-quickfix.md

 ---
 layout: post
-title: Better Rspec errors with Vim formatting and quickfix
+title: Better Rspec errors with Quickfix formatting and Vim
 excerpt: "Jump straight to your rspec error locations from Vim using this nifty trick with the quickfix window"
 tags: [sample post, code, highlighting]
 modified: 2014-09-14